openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Resolution Steps**

-Check the image and re-decode it as instructed.
+Check the image and re-decode it following the specified instructions.

 ## 62980097 Operation Failed